FleeIzlive/Rock-paper-scissors/README.md

-This is a basic rock paper scissors game (Created with Python)
+A basic rock paper scissors game.
+Created with Python